wrsm-cloud/wrsm-cloud/README.md

 - 👋 Hi, I’m @wrsm-cloud
-- 👀 I’m interested in Networking and DevOps
+- 👀 I’m interested in Networking, Cloud Computing and DevOps
 - 🌱 I’m currently studying for Azure and Networking certs.

 <!---